CodeStudent1995/Rednit/README.md

 # Rednit
-If you know what this is, make good use of it. (; This
+If you know what this is, make good use of it. (;